 Related Psychology Careers

 A degree in Psychology will stand our students in good stead for a range of other careers.
 For example there are a number of companies that offer Graduate Training Schemes where a Psychology degree would be useful.
-Some of these are listed below:
+Additionally, psychology graduates are very well suited to roles involving behavioural science, or public health interventions.